medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 compatibility);
 - **External data files**: my data files will reside on an external drive, so the local disk will only maintain OS and application files;
+- **Different workmodes**: in the 'home' workmode, my laptop will be connected to an HDMI external monitor and I will be using a us-intl keyboard; in the 'remote' workmode, I will only be using laptop monitor and keyboard (br-abnt2).
 - **Minimalism is the key**: my minimalistic drive is to create a simple and productive environment, so I will choose my setup carefully, considering that new programs and configurations: